Interview Patrick Kasingsing (Philippine Pavilion)

 Funk: The pavilion is simple.
 As we mentioned, it was already put up when we arrived.
 We simulated an estero that passes underneath, and we did this through a projection mapping that Bien mentioned.
 The stories that the people themselves recounted during the interviews will be shown there and the historical background shows what got us here.
 Along with these are their aspirations and proposed solutions.

-As you enter, there is this board that contains the curatorial statement.
+As you enter the Philippine Pavilion, there is this board that contains the curatorial statement.
 The statement is stated in three languages for inclusivity purposes and to properly explain the context and the problem.
 We used solid waste management as our vehicle, but more than that, it is about rekindling the lost relationships between us and the spaces we move in.

 Alvarez: We also took windows from junk shops around the area.
-It’s like literally bringing parts of that community or the architectural fabric of that community into the exhibition space.
+It’s like literally bringing parts of that community or the architectural fabric of that community into the Philippine Pavilion.

 Funk: Aside from bamboo, we made use of a lot of found materials.
 We wanted to utilize materials that are friendly or familiar to the residents.
 Many of the people in the community work with kalakal or discarded items.
 We looked at secondhand lumber shops and sourced materials there.

-What insights do you wish global visitors will bring home with them after their experience of the pavilion?
+What insights do you wish global visitors will bring home with them after their experience of the Philippine Pavilion?

 Funk: The way I see it, there will always be problems.
 But if we create the space to talk about it, then we are a step closer to a solution.
 The pandemic also taught us to slow down and sometimes be silent and be present.
 Be there.
 Create friendships.
 If there is no space, we cannot do that.